 Negotiation describes any communication between the two parties that attempts to resolve the dispute before it goes to court.

-Mediation is a single meeting under the supervision of a neutral third-party.
 Unlike in a court room setting, this third-party will not make a ruling on the case.

 •It is fair to all parties.